- Photos & Map

 Safety guidelines

-- Know the road rules / watch out for other road users
+- Know traffic rules / pay attention to other road users

-- Always wear a helmet, gloves and protectors recommended
+- Always wear a helmet; gloves and protectors are also recommended

 - Know the route (navigation)

-- Drink enough & keep energy levels topped up
+- Drink enough & keep energy levels filled

-- Watch hikers, animals, objects etc. near the road
+- Watch out for hikers, animals, objects, etc. near the road

 Nearby